 Your provider will assess your symptoms and determine the most appropriate treatment plan for fast relief.

-Our virtual care process is designed to be simple and convenient, providing you with expert healthcare from the comfort of your home.
-Whether you're dealing with minor symptoms or need guidance on a more persistent issue, our licensed providers are ready to help.
-Here's how easy it is to get started:
+Our virtual care process is designed to be straightforward and user-friendly, offering you professional healthcare from the comfort of your home.
+Whether you're experiencing mild symptoms or require advice on a more chronic issue, our licensed providers are prepared to assist.
+Here's how you can begin:

-People who have IBS may experience a range of symptoms, which include abdominal pain, cramping and bloating.
-Others include diarrhea, constipation, excessive gas and increased urgency to go to the bathroom.
+Individuals with IBS may experience a variety of symptoms, including abdominal pain, cramping, and bloating.
+Other symptoms can include diarrhea, constipation, excessive gas, and an increased urgency to use the bathroom.

-Diagnosing IBS is usually done by ruling out other conditions that can cause similar symptoms.
-Although there is no diagnostic test that can be taken for IBS, a doctor may order routine blood tests or give you a physical exam to make sure that you don’t have another explanation for your symptoms.
+Diagnosing IBS typically involves ruling out other conditions that might cause similar symptoms.
+While there is no specific test for IBS, doctors may conduct routine blood tests or perform a physical examination to ensure there are no other explanations for your symptoms.

-If you have IBS, it’s important to eat foods that will likely have a positive effect on your digestive system.
-These include lean meats, eggs, almonds, walnuts, pecans, and pumpkin and sunflower seeds.
+If you have IBS, it's beneficial to consume foods that support digestive health.
+Opt for lean meats, eggs, and nuts like almonds, walnuts, and pecans.
+Seeds such as pumpkin and sunflower are also good choices.

-To help stop diarrhea, consider taking anti-diarrheal medications like loperamide (Imodium) to slow bowel movements.
-Staying hydrated with water, electrolyte drinks, or oral rehydration solutions is essential to replace lost fluids.
-Eating bland foods such as bananas, rice, applesauce, and toast (BRAT diet) can help soothe your stomach.
-Probiotics may also support gut health and restore balance.
-If your symptoms persist, worsen, or are accompanied by fever or dehydration, connect with a HLTHi provider for personalized care and treatment.
+To help stop diarrhea, consider using anti-diarrheal medications like loperamide (Imodium) to slow bowel movements.
+It's crucial to stay hydrated by drinking water, electrolyte drinks, or oral rehydration solutions to replace lost fluids.
+Consuming bland foods such as bananas, rice, applesauce, and toast (BRAT diet) can help soothe your stomach.
+Probiotics may also aid in supporting gut health and restoring balance.
+If your symptoms persist, worsen, or are accompanied by fever or dehydration, consult a HLTHi provider for personalized care and treatment.